gorbsworld/gkf-portfolio/samples/01-podcast-recording-guide/README.md

-# Recording a Podcast Voice Track Using Focusrite Scarlett Solo and Audacity
+# Recording a Podcast Voice Track Using Komplete Audio 6 and Audacity

 ## Overview
-This guide walks beginners through recording a clean spoken voice track for a podcast using a **Focusrite Scarlett Solo (2nd Gen)** and **Audacity**.
+This guide walks beginners through recording a clean spoken voice track for a podcast using a **Komplete Audio 6** and **Audacity**.

 It covers:
 - setup